Croeso!

 • The smallest cathedral in Britain is at St Asaph, North Wales.

-• Rupert the Bear’s creator, Alfred Bestall, lived in Beddgelert in Eryri (Snowdonia) National Park.
+• Rupert Bear’s most famous illustrator, Alfred Bestall, lived in Beddgelert in Eryri (Snowdonia) National Park.

 • Lewis Carroll’s Alice in Wonderland stories were inspired by Alice Liddell, who spent her childhood summers in Llandudno, on the North Wales coast.
 There’s now an Alice in Wonderland trail in the town.

-• The world's fastest and Europe's longest zip line is Zip World's Velocity in Penrhyn slate quarry at the heart of the slate landscape of north-west Wales, now designated UNESCO World Heritage .
+• The world’s fastest and Europe’s longest zip line is Zip World Velocity at Penrhyn Quarry.
+It’s at the heart of the Slate Landscape of Northwest Wales, a UNESCO World Heritage Site.

 • Welsh gold has been used in wedding rings for the British Royal Family for over a century.

-• The world’s first passenger-carrying railway (opened in 1804) ran along the seafront between Swansea and Mumbles on the South Wales coast.
-It closed in 1960.
+• The world’s first passenger-carrying railway ran along the seafront between Swansea and Mumbles on the South Wales coast.
+Established in 1804, it began passenger services in 1807 using horse-drawn vehicles.
+The railway closed in 1960.

-• The world's first major suspension bridge was built in Wales.
-Designed by Thomas Telford and completed in 1826, it still carries road traffic today from the island of Anglesey in the north-west, and the mainland, and is a Grade I listed structure.
+• The world’s first major suspension bridge was built in North Wales.
+Designed by Thomas Telford and completed in 1826, the Menai Suspension Bridge still provides a road traffic link between the island of Anglesey and the Welsh mainland, and is a Grade I listed structure.

-• The last-ever attempted invasion of Britain took place at Fishguard on the Pembrokeshire coast, by an ill-equipped French force of 1,400, on 22 February 1797.
-Legend has it that local women led by Jemima Nicholas dressed as soldiers, foiling the attempt.
+• The last-ever attempted invasion of Britain took place at Fishguard on the Pembrokeshire coast, by an ill-equipped French force of 1,400 men on 22 February 1797.
+Legend has it that local women led by Jemima Nicholas dressed as soldiers, foiled the attempt.
 A tapestry in Fishguard tells the tale.

 • With over 500 tranquil lakes and reservoirs in Wales, covering a total of about 50 square miles (130 sq km), there are plenty of opportunities for sailing, fishing and relaxing by the water.

-• Visitors can follow in the footsteps of Owain Glyndŵr, Prince of Wales and national hero, on Glyndŵr’s Way.
-The long-distance footpath loops through Mid Wales from Knighton to Welshpool, with spectacular views along its 135-mile (217km) route.
+• Visitors can follow in the footsteps of Owain Glyndŵr, Prince of Wales and a national hero, on Glyndŵr’s Way.
+The long-distance footpath loops through Mid Wales from Knighton to Welshpool, with spectacular views along its 135-mile (217 km) route.

 • Many Welsh castles were built by Edward I of England.
-He declared his son and heir to be Prince of Wales, starting the tradition that the heir to the English throne should be given the title of Prince of Wales.
+He declared his son and heir to be Prince of Wales, starting the tradition that the heir to the English throne was granted this title.

-• Wales is said to have more castles per square mile than any other country in the world: more than 600 sites have been counted.
-Since 1986, Caernarfon, Conwy, Beaumaris and Harlech Castles have been part of a UNESCO World Heritage site – the Castles and Town Walls of King Edward in Gwynedd.
+• There are over 600 castles and castle sites across Wales.
+Since 1986, Caernarfon, Conwy, Beaumaris and Harlech Castles have been part of a UNESCO World Heritage Site – the Castles and Town Walls of King Edward in Gwynedd.

 • Wales has been a popular filming location for TV and film productions for many years.
-Shows including Doctor Who, Gavin and Stacey, Sex Education, His Dark Materials, and most famously (possibly) The Prisoner, which was set in Portmeirion.
-We have also been backdrop to international blockbusters like Requiem, The Witcher, Harry Potter and the Deathly Hallows, and Lara Croft: Tomb Raider – The Cradle of Life.
+Shows made here have included Doctor Who, Gavin and Stacey, Sex Education, His Dark Materials, Requiem, The Witcher and The Prisoner, which was set in Portmeirion.
+We have also provided the backdrop for international blockbusters such as Harry Potter and the Deathly Hallows and Lara Croft: Tomb Raider – The Cradle of Life.

 • Welsh footballer Gareth Bale broke the record for the world's most expensive footballer when he was transferred to Real Madrid in 2013 for £85.1 million.

-• Coasteering (a mix of swimming, jumping, and scrambling along the coast) was invented in Pembrokeshire (and remains the ideal high adrenalin way to explore the wonderful Welsh coastline).
+• Coasteering (a mix of swimming, jumping and scrambling along the coast) was invented in Pembrokeshire.
+It’s a thrilling way to explore the wonderful Welsh coastline.

-• Harlech Castle overlooks the Royal St David’s Golf Club, the most famous course in North Wales.
+• Harlech Castle overlooks Royal St David’s Golf Club, the most famous course in North Wales.

-• Harry Wilson from Wrexham is the youngest player to be capped for playing for Wales.
+• Harry Wilson from Wrexham is the youngest player to be capped for playing for Wales’ national football team.
 He made his debut at 16 years and 207 days.

-• Rugby is the national sport of Wales (although you'll see football played here a lot as well)
+• Rugby union is the national sport of Wales, although you’ll see football played here a lot as well.

-• Wrexham AFC made headlines when purchased by two Hollywood stars, Ryan Reynolds and Rob McElhenney.
-It's the oldest club in Wales, and the third oldest club in the world.
+• Wrexham AFC made headlines when it was purchased by two Hollywood stars, Ryan Reynolds and Rob McElhenney.
+It’s the oldest football club in Wales, and the third-oldest in the world.

 Cymraeg!
 The Welsh language